amaralvin7/mpic/README.md

 ```

 ### Domain adaptation experiments
 Consider a single target domain.
 Train an out-of-domain model ensemble using images from all other domains.
 Use this ensemble to predict images from the target domain.
-Integrate a subset of in-domain predictions into the training set using several different approaches (to be elaborated).
+Integrate a subset of in-domain predictions into the training set using several different approaches.
 Retrain the model ensemble with both in- and out-of-domain images, and predict on any in-domain images not integrated into the testing set.

 #### Train OOD model ensemble and use it to predict on the test/target set
 ```